cybernetics/JTemplate/README.md

 Parameter values for numeric and boolean arguments are converted to the appropriate type using the parse method of the associated wrapper class (e.g. `Integer#parseInt()`).
 No coercion is necessary for `String` arguments.

 `URL` arguments represent binary content, such as a file upload submitted via an HTML form.
-They may be used only with `POST` requests submitted using "multipart/form-data" encoding.
+They may be used only with `POST` requests submitted using the "multipart/form-data" encoding.
 Additionally, the servlet must be tagged with the `javax.servlet.annotation.MultipartConfig` annotation; for example:

     @MultipartConfig
     public class FileUploadServlet extends DispatcherServlet {